Prescribing/Supplying Opioids, Benzodiazepines/Z-Drugs to Travellers or “Snowbirds”

 Virtual Medicine Across Borders

 The legal interpretation of the Regulated Health Professions Act, Regulations, and common law concludes that the location of medical care in Manitoba is the location of the patient.
 The CPSM Standard of Practice for Virtual Medicine, effective November 1, 2021, reinforces this.
+The onus is on the care provider to determine the patient's location if providing care virtually.
 The CRNM also has resources for Telepractice and Guidance on Telepractice, developed with other Manitoba regulatory colleges.

 A Manitoba prescriber cannot provide care to a Manitoba patient in another country by virtual care/phone call to renew or adjust a prescription while the patient is travelling.
 CPSM registration does not extend to the provision of medical care in that country.
 Likewise, medical liability insurance may not cover a Manitoba physician or RN(Nurse Practitioner) who provides care to a patient while in another country.
 Similarly, CPSM registration does not extend to the provision of medical care in another province.
+Medical care is defined as any health care that a CPSM registrant provides in the course of their practice - this includes providing prescription refills.
 Manitoba-licensed physicians wanting to provide care in another province will need to be aware of and comply with licensing and liability requirements in that Canadian jurisdiction.
 RN(NP)s are expected to contact the regulatory body in the province/territory where the client lives to determine if they need to be registered in that jurisdiction before providing healthcare services to the client in that location.

 It is important for providers to make their patients aware of this before they travel.
 The Info Sheet on Virtual Medicine Across Provincial & International Borders may be a helpful resource for physicians and pharmacists providing care to travelling patients.
 Note that shipping narcotics, controlled drugs and substances, and/or targeted substances from Canada to other countries is not advised and may not be legal.